antvis/G2/site/docs/manual/core/interaction/sliderFilter.en.md

 });
 ```

-Second, configure directly in interaction:
+Second, configure directly in the interaction:

 ```js
 ({